 Having been raised through a religious family and the Catholic church, O’Connor detailed her own relationship with the religion and, subsequently, her own childhood abuse.
 “Sexual and physical.
 Psychological.
 Spiritual.
 Emotional.
 Verbal.
 I went to school every day covered in bruises, boils, sties and face welts, you name it.
 Nobody ever said a bloody word or did a thing,” she said.
 “Naturally I was very angered by the whole thing, and I had to find out why it happened… The thing that helped me most was the 12-step group, the Adult Children of Alcoholics/Dysfunctional Families.
 My mother was a Valium addict.
 What happened to me is a direct result of what happened to my mother and what happened to her in her house and in school.”

-Her actions would be both chastised and celebrated by millions around the world.
+Her actions would be both chastised and celebrated by millions around the world, proving that her point was at least valid to be made on such a high profile show.
 While many devout Catholics reacted negatively, a number of high profile figures such as Bob Dylan and Kris Kristofferson would pay tribute to her bravery in protest.
 Trying to get her message across through the relevant channel’s O’Connor also started sending out a letter to major news organisations explaining: “The only reason I ever opened my mouth to sing was so that I tell my story and have it heard,” she wrote.
 “My story is the story of countless millions of children whose families and nations were torn apart in the name of Jesus Christ.”

 At the time of the incident many people struggled to understand her actions and, a decade after the performance, she reflected: “It’s very understandable that the American people did not know what I was going on about, but outside of America, people did really know and it was quite supported and I think very well understood.”

 See the footage, below.